-The Australian Taxation Office (ATO) has published the synthesized text of the 1980 tax treaty with Canada as impacted by the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI).
-The synthesized text was prepared on the basis of the reservations and notifications (MLI positions) provided by Australia and Canada on the date of deposit of their MLI ratification instruments.
-The sole purpose of the text is to facilitate the understanding of the application of the MLI to the Agreement and it does not constitute a source of law.
-The authentic legal texts of the Agreement and the MLI take precedence and remain the legal texts applicable.
+The Australian Taxation Office (ATO) has published the synthesized text of the 1999 income tax treaty with the Slovak Republic as impacted by the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI).
+The synthesized text represents the shared understanding of the competent authorities on the modification made to the treaty by the MLI.
+The sole purpose of the text is to facilitate understanding of the application of the MLI to the treaty and it does not constitute a source of law.

-The provisions of the MLI (other than Article 16 Mutual Agreement Procedure and Part VI Arbitration) have effect with respect to the treaty:
+The provisions of the MLI (other than Article 16 Mutual Agreement Procedure) have effect with respect to the treaty:

 Click the following link for the ATO's webpage on the BEPS MLI for more information.